mdsiamsheikh/Task-List/README.md

 # Task-List

  This is a Task-List Front-End built using the JavaScript framework.
 It includes several tech stacks, such as HTML5, and CSS3  for state management.
-The project follows the CSS BEM Convention and is fully responsive on all devices
+The project follows the CSS BEM Convention and is fully responsive on all devices.

 # Demo